 - Depletion of muscle mass, skin complexion

-- Person becomes prone to repeated infections
+- The person becomes prone to repeated infections

 Diseases caused by severe weight loss